Astron/Astron/doc/protocol/10-client.md

 > The client sends this to open an interest cotaining multiple zones within a
 > single parent.
 The server will respond with a single DONE response after every
 > object from every zone replies.
+>
+> When the server sends this, it is informing the client of an interest added
+> to the client by the server with `CLIENTAGENT_ADD_INTEREST_MULTIPLE`.

 **CLIENT_REMOVE_INTEREST(203)**
     `args(uint32 context, uint16 interest_id)`